AusDTO/dta-website/pages/standard/criteria/criterion-2.md

 ---
 layout: criteria
 criteria-number: 2
-title: Have a multi-disciplinary team
+title: Have a multidisciplinary team
-lede: Establish a sustainable multi-disciplinary team to design, build, operate and iterate the service, led by an experienced product manager with decision-making responsibility.
+lede: Establish a sustainable multidisciplinary team to design, build, operate and iterate the service, led by an experienced product manager with decision-making responsibility.
+permalink: /standard/2-multidisciplinary-team/
-permalink: /standard/2-multi-disciplinary-team/
+redirect_from: /standard/2-multi-disciplinary-team/
 breadcrumb: 2.
-Have a multi-disciplinary team
+Have a multidisciplinary team
 ---
 ## Why it’s in the Standard
 Good government services are built quickly and iteratively, based on user needs.
 Your [digital delivery team](/standard/design-guides/the-team/) must be set up in the right way to do this.
 They need: